-Galva teen shot and killed following one-car accident
+UPDATE: Autopsy finds Hartman died from gunshot wound

-GALVA, Illinois — A 19-year-old Galva teen was shot and killed by a rural Galva man after a one-car traffic accident and altercation that happened in the early morning hours of Tuesday, June 19.
+EARLIER: GALVA, Illinois — A 19-year-old Galva teen was shot and killed by a rural Galva man after a one-car traffic accident and altercation that happened in the early morning hours of Tuesday, June 19.

 Details on what exactly transpired around 12:30 a.m. in the 2900 block of Knox Road 2000E remain sketchy, but Knox County Sheriff’s deputies report that Xavier Hartman, 19, of Galva was shot in the leg by James E. Love, 58, outside of Love’s home after a vehicle Hartman was driving crashed about 300 yards from Love’s home.

-Note: UPDATE: Autopsy finds Hartman died from gunshot wound UPDATE: An autopsy report shows that Xavier Hartman died from a gunshot wound to the leg, according to a Knox County Sheriff’s Department press release.